 To reduce the load on RabbitMQ, MailerQ can use an external message store.
-In this case, only email metadata (the recipient, the envelope address, et cetera) has to be stored in the JSON object in RabbitMQ, while the full MIME data can be stored in the message store.
+Only the email meta data (like the recipient, the envelope address, et cetera) has then to be stored in the JSON object in RabbitMQ, while the full MIME data can be stored in the message store.

 storage-address: mongodb://hostname/database/collection storage-threads: 1 storage-policy: all storage-ttl: 3600

 This message store is completely optional: if you set the "storage-address" variable to an empty string, MailerQ works just as well (even faster because no extra communication with the storage server is necessary), but the load on RabbitMQ and the network will be much higher.

 A number of different storage systems are supported: Couchbase, MongoDB or plain files stored on the local file system.
 In theory it is also possible to use MySQL, SQLite or PostgreSQL, but it is better not to use a relational database, because such systems are not optimized for document storage.

 The address of the message store can be set with the "storage-address" config file variable.
 The following addresses are supported:

 storage-address: couchbase://password@hostname/bucketname storage-address: mongodb://hostname/database/collection storage-address: sqlite:///path/to/database/file storage-address: mysql://user:password@hostname/databasename storage-address: postgresql://user:password@hostname/databasename storage-address: dir:///path/to/directory

 If you have a cluster of Couchbase or MongoDB servers, you can split the

 the name of the replica set in the address if you have more than one server.